 Effective use of cryptography requires key management, which refers to the all-encompassing activities in handling cryptography keys during the entire lifecycle.
 It is designed to defend against two attacks, which refer to the key exchange problem:

-Let’s review the the key management lifecycle:
+Let’s review the key management lifecycle:

-First step: generating a cryptography key using an approved set of rules, including the use of a pseudo-random generator.
+The first step is generating a cryptography key using an approved set of rules, including the use of a pseudo-random generator.

 The distribution of keys between two or more entities involved in the communication.
-The process may involve Key Generation or Key Agreement, where a new key is produced as a function of the secret (key) information possessed by the individual communicating parties.
+The process may involve a Key Generation or Key Agreement, where a new key is produced as a function of the secret (key) information possessed by the individual communicating parties.

 We will explore this process in detail later, as it differentiates between symmetric private key cryptography and asymmetric public key cryptography.